Viewing, Editing and Printing Images

 setting.
 When recording high-quality images, use a low number setting.

-- Multi-Pattern: The image is divided into multiple
+Multi-pattern metering is used, the image is divided into multiple regions and

-regions and metering is performed in each region.
-The camera judges the
+metering is performed in each region.
+The camera judges the subject position and

 White Balance: When the white